- Submission Requirements

 Project Description and Photographer’s Biography

-Along with your images, please submit a project description about the photo-essay / portfolio of images entered into the award and how it relates to the project theme of “History, Story, Narrative” (see below for more information).
+Along with your images, please submit a project description about the photo-essay / portfolio of images entered into the award and how it relates to the project theme of “Fearful Futures” (see below for more information).
 Your project description should be no more than one A4 page in length (approximately 500 words).